 For the first coat of paint, I used dark gray colored paint to cover the dark stain and the layer of glue.
 This was so there would be another layer shown underneath the white paint layer.

 Make sure you apply the paint when the glue is still tacky, after a minute or two.
 As the glue dries under the top coats of paint, the paint will shrink and crack.

 Step 4: Scrape Off the Paint For a Chippy Look

 After the glue and paint layers have all dried, use a putty knife to scrape off the paint for a “chippy” appearance.
 Leave the areas you do not want to look chippy, alone.

 I felt that I scraped off too much paint.
 So I added more paint to the areas I wanted to look less distressed.

 Add the second coat of paint.
 I used a white chalk paint.

 Step 6: Sand and Wax

-If you are ready for a fun project, I hope you will try to create a layered chippy paint finish, like I did here.
+If you are ready to turn your furniture into something that looks old and worn, I hope you will try to create this layered chippy paint finish, as I did here.
 Let me know how you did!